flyteorg/flyte/flyteidl/protos/docs/core/core.rst

 Identity
 ------------------------------------------------------------------

 Identity encapsulates the various security identities a task can run as.
-It&#39;s up to the underlying plugin to pick the right identity for the execution environment.
+It's up to the underlying plugin to pick the right identity for the execution environment.